18 Critical Rules To Deal With A Crisis/Disaster At Work

 • Knowledge of IT Outsourcing – claiming “he knows nothing about technology and cannot even talk on the same level as the employees.”

-• Interaction with the Global Leadership – “he sucks up to the global leaders, doing everything they say and telling them everything is great in our center when it is not”
+• Interaction with Global Leadership – “he sucks up to the global leaders, doing everything they say and telling them everything is great in our center when it is not.”

-• Global Leadership Attack – “the global VP in charge of all IT centers is a disgusting fat pig who only cares only about numbers, not people, and he rules by fear.”
+• Global Leadership Attack – “The global VP in charge of all IT centers is a disgusting fat pig who only cares about numbers, not people, and he rules by fear.”

 Upon receiving this email, I spoke to one of my most trusted team members at the center and asked her what caused all the outrage in the center.